Average Salary: $174,000

-The salary is good, but the work itself is what drives most public officials to seek office.
-Members of the Senate and the House make the same salary: $174,000.
-The majority and minority leaders of both houses each make $193,400.
+The salary's good, but the work itself is what drives most public officials to seek office.
+Members of the Senate and the House make the same salary: $174,000 per year (source).
+The majority and minority leaders of both houses each make a little bit more, at $193,400.

-There is a pension plan with age and service requirements, but the least of those is a five-year term of service.
-A Senator need only serve one full term to qualify.
-Congress members are also eligible for Social Security benefits.
-Current pensioners get between $35,000 and $60,000 a year.
-This may seem modest, but keep in mind that half of the members (261) of Congress are millionaires.
+The government gravy doesn't stop pouring even after you retire or get voted out of office.
+There's a pension plan with age and service requirements, but the least of those is a five-year term of service.
+A senator needs to only serve most of just one full term to qualify.
+Congress members are also eligible for Social Security benefits (source).